ikaikastine/c-fun/README.md

-# git-fun
+# c-fun
-Random projects for fun
+Random projects in C for fun